dessa-oss/Image-segmentation-tutorial/README.md

 ```python
 foundations submit scheduler . code/main.py
 ```
 Notice that you didn't need to install any other packages to run your job because Foundations already take care of it.

-You can also check the logs of your job by clicking the expand button on the right end of the job row in the GUI where you can check the performance of this job by checking the logs.
+This is ensured by the fact that you have a `requirements.txt` file in your main directory that specifies the python packages needed by your project.
+Foundations Atlas makes use of that file to install your requirements before executing your codebase.
+If you take a look at Atlas dashboard, you can see basic information about the ran job such as start time, its status or its job ID.
+You can also check the logs of your job by clicking the expand button on the right end of the job row of each job.

 Congrats!
 Your code is now tracked by Foundations Atlas!
 Let's move on to explore the magic of Atlas.
 ## Atlas Features
 The Atlas features include:
 1. Experiment reproducibility
-1. Monitor various jobs status (i.e. running, killed etc.) from GUI
+2. Various jobs status monitoring (i.e. running, killed etc.) from GUI
-1. View job metrics alongside hyperparameters in the GUI
+3. Job metrics and hyperparameters analysis in the GUI
-1. Save and view from the GUI any artifacts such as images, audio or video
+4. Saving and viewing of any artifacts such as images, audio or video from the GUI
-1. Automatic job scheduling
+5. Automatic job scheduling
-1. Live logs for any running jobs and saved logs for finished or failed jobs are accessible from the GUI
+6. Live logs for any running jobs and saved logs for finished or failed jobs are accessible from the GUI
-1. Hyperparameter search
+7. Hyperparameter search
-1. Tensorboard integration to analyze deep learning models
+8. Tensorboard integration to analyze deep learning models
-1. Supports running jobs in docker containers
+9. Running jobs in docker containers

 ## How to Enable Full Atlas Features